KWB-R/kwb.monitoring/readme.md

 If there are different data files covering different overlapping or non-overlapping time periods (e.g., file 1: 1-Jan-2020 to 15-Jun-2020, file 2: 1-Jun-2020 to 10-Oct-2020, file 3: 15-Nov-2020 to 31-Dec-2020, etc.), the function automatically generates a single time series, filling gaps with `NA`

-# Fetch rainfall station data from in-house and external server
+# Fetch rainfall station data from in-house and external servers
 Function `updateRainDB` fetches rainfall data for a selected time period from an in-house and an external server and adds it to a local data base (plain text file).
 As a first step, the user must manually create an NA-filled data base covering the project's time period as template.
 Format:

 | dateTime         | gauge1 | gauge2 | gauge3 | ... |